lzeng27/lzeng27.github.io/project-proposal.md

+---
+layout: page
+title: Project Proposal
+description: A more enriching learning experience at museums

+---

 ##Problem and motivation:

 The design problem I want to address is providing a better learning experience for museum visitors.
 This is an important problem because art is often seen as a selective space and is more accessible to those who have a background in art.
 In this way, museums may only attract a selective population.
 From my personal experience as someone who doesn’t have a background in art history, my opinion about art pieces is my immediate reaction e.g. it looks nice.
 In my experience I wanted to learn more about art, but didn’t know how.